 A note on backup appliances: If you choose a backup appliance that comes with backup software, make sure you can easily add other storage destinations, such as cloud storage, to ensure a well-rounded backup strategy.

-Backup solutions like NovaBACKUP even allow you to combine local and cloud backups in a single "hybrid backup" job, saving you time and making backup management more efficient.
+Backup solutions like NovaBACKUP even allow you to combine local and cloud backups in a single hybrid backup job, saving you time and making backup management more efficient.
+This also addresses one of the key trade-offs of cloud-only backup: speed of recovery.
+Restoring from a local backup is significantly faster than downloading large files from the cloud, while the cloud copy ensures you're protected even if your local storage is compromised.

-Want to learn more about cloud backup and its advantages?
-Read our whitepaper “Leverage Cloud Backup for Maximum Data Protection.”
+Want to learn more about the combination of local and cloud backup and its advantages?
+Read our whitepaper “Beyond the Cloud: Why SMBs Need Hybrid Backup"

-In addition to setting up multiple backup jobs that store your business-critical data in different locations, it's vital to ensure that no unauthorized entity can access that data.
+In addition to setting up multiple backup jobs that store your business-critical data in different locations as part of your data security strategy, it's vital to ensure that no unauthorized entity can access that data.
 This is especially important with ransomware attacks on the rise.

-Choosing the right tool can make or break your data protection strategy.
+Choosing the right tool backup software for your server can make or break your data protection strategy.
 With so many options on the market, how do you select the one that fits your needs?

 When looking for backup software for your servers, in addition to the topics mentioned above, here are some key factors to consider: